Miagao-Valley/iskoxpress/README.md

 # 🎓 IskoXpress

-A web application exclusive for UPV Students (for now) for them to express their thoughts.
+IskoXpress is a web application designed for UP students.
+It aims to provide a platform for students to share and engage with their thoughts, ideas, and experiences.

 ## 💻 Technology stack
 - React (Next.js)